zbentley/gdb-inject-perl/README.md

     inject.pl --pid <SOMEPID> --code 'print $fh STDERR qq{FOOO $$}; sleep 1;'
         FOOO <SOMEPID> # printed from *gdb-inject-perl*

-##### Safeguards and limitations
-There are a few basic safeguards used by *gdb-inject-perl*.

-- Code that will not compile with `strict` and `warnings` will be rejected.
-You can use the `--force` switch to run it anyway (at your own risk).
-	- **Warning:** "Will it compile?" is checked using `perl -c`, which [will run `BEGIN` and `END` blocks](http://stackoverflow.com/a/12908487/249199).
-Such blocks will be executed during the pre-injection compilation check.
-Besides, if code you plan on injecting into an already-running Perl process has `BEGIN` or `END` blocks, it's probably a bad idea.
-- Code containing literal double quotation marks, even backslash-escaped ones, will be rejected.
-You can use the `--force` switch to run it anyway (at your own risk).
-	- This restriction is imposed because code must be supplied as a string argument into a GDB call.
-You can work around it by using the [alternative quoting constructs in Perl](http://perldoc.perl.org/perlop.html#Quote-and-Quote-like-Operators), e.g. `$interpolated = qq{var: $var}; $not_interpolated = q{var: $var}`.
-- If `gdb` cannot be found on your system, the script will not start.

-##### Options
+#### Options
+- `--pid PID`
-- `--pid PID`: Process ID of the Perl process to inject code into. `PID` can be any kind of Perl process: embedded, mod_perl, simple script, etc. This option is required.
+	- Process ID of the Perl process to inject code into. `PID` can be any kind of Perl process: embedded, mod_perl, simple script, etc. This option is required.
 - `--code CODE`: String of code that will be injected into the Perl process at `PID` and run.
 This code will have access to a special file handle, `$fh`, which connects it to `inject.pl`.
 When `$fh` is written to, the output will be returned by `inject.pl`.
 If `CODE` is omitted, it defaults to printing the value of [Carp::longmess](https://metacpan.org/pod/Carp) to `$fh`. `CODE` should not perform complex alterations or change the state of the program being attached to. `CODE` may not contain double quotation marks or Perl code that does not compile with [strict](hhttps://metacpan.org/pod/strict) and [warnings](https://metacpan.org/pod/warnings).
 To bypass these restrictions, use `--force`.
+- `--force`
-- `--force`: Bypass sanity checks and restrictions on the content of `CODE`.
+	- Bypass sanity checks and restrictions on the content of `CODE`.
+- `--[no]signals`
-- `--[no]signals`: Enable or disable the option to send signals to the process at `PID`.
+	- Enable or disable the option to send signals to the process at `PID`.
 If `--signals` is enabled, once `inject.pl` has injected code into the process at `PID`, the user will be prompted to send signals to `PID` in order to interrupt any blocking system calls and force `CODE` to be run.
 See ["Signals"](#Signals) for more info.
 Defaults to enabled.
 If [Term::ReadKey](https://metacpan.org/pod/Term::ReadKey) is not installed on your system, disabling signals via `--nosignals` bypasses thie requirement for that module.
+- `--timeout SECONDS`
-- `--timeout SECONDS`: Number of seconds to wait until `PID` runs `CODE`.
+	- Number of seconds to wait until `PID` runs `CODE`.
 If the timeout is exceeded (usually because `PID` is in the middle of a blocking system call), `inject.pl` gives up.
 Defaults to 5.
+- `--verbose`
-- `--verbose`: Show all GDB output in addition to values captured from the process at `PID`.
+	- Show all GDB output in addition to values captured from the process at `PID`.
+- `--help`
-- `--help`: Show help message.
+	- Show help message.
+- `--man`
-- `--man`: Show manpage/perldoc.
+	- Show manpage/perldoc.

-##### Signals

-Sometimes, code is injected into a target process and not run.
-This is often because the target process is in the middle of a blocking system call (e.g. [`sleep`](http://linux.die.net/man/3/sleep)).
-In those situations, it is often useful to interrupt that system call by sending the target process a signal.
-To facilitate this, when target processes do not run injected code within a small amount of time, `inject.pl` prompts the user on the command line to send a signal (by name or number) to the target process, e.g.:

-        ~> inject.pl --pid 1234
-        [inject.pl] Press a number key to send a signal to 1234\.
-Press 'l' or 'L' to list signals. int
-        [inject.pl] Signal SIGINT sent to 1234

-        # Signals can also be entered by number:
-        [inject.pl] Press a number key to send a signal to 1234\.
-Press 'l' or 'L' to list signals.
-        15
-        [inject.pl] Signal SIGTERM sent to 1234

-Signals can be entered by number or name, case-insensitive.
-Pressing "L" triggers a listing of signals, similar to the behavior of `kill -l`.

-**Note:** the behavior of a target process after it has been signalled is _even more_ unknown than its behavior when running injected code without signals.
-While `inject.pl` tries to run the injected code before a process shuts down, signalling a target process often results in its termination immediately after running `CODE`.
-Also, since `inject.pl` uses the target process's internal Perl signal handling check as the attach point for the injected code, it is _not_ guaranteed that any internal (safe or unsafe) signal handlers already installed in the target process will run when it is signalled by `inject.pl`.

 ### Where/when can I use it?
 This program only works on POSIX-like OSes on which GDB is installed.
 In practice, this includes most Linuxes, BSDs, and Solaris OSes out of the box.
 GDB [can be installed on OSX](http://ntraft.com/installing-gdb-on-os-x-mavericks/) and other operating systems as well.